nushthecoder/movieparser/README.md

 ### **Description**

-This parser extracts raw data from a CSV file and prepares the data to popualate the relational database.
+This parser extracts raw data from a CSV file and prepares the data to populate the relational database.

 ### **Technology Stack**